A Current Perspective on Encryption Algorithms

 - are used for key validation & distribution, good because a public

-key is used, but limited by their computational cost compared
+key is used, but limited by their computational cost (and thus slow speed)

 - signature algorithms